sumanthprabhu/DQC-Toolkit/docs/index.md

 ![](images/dqc-toolkit.svg)

 DQC Toolkit is a Python library and framework designed with the goal to facilitate improvement of Machine Learning models by identifying and mitigating label errors in training dataset.
-Currently, DQC toolkit offers `CrossValCurate` for curation of text classification datasets (binary / multi-class) using cross validation based selection.
+Currently, DQC toolkit offers `CrossValCurate` for curation of text classification datasets (binary / multi-class) using cross validation based label error detection / correction.

 ## Installation